 - Their treatment fees (many therapists charge per 50-minute session)

-- Whether they accept your insurance (you might have to contact your insurance company or look at a list of approved providers on their website)
+- Whether they accept your mental health insurance (you might have to contact your insurance company or look at a list of approved providers on their website)

 - How much is covered by your insurance and how much you will pay out-of-pocket